 Sadness or Love That Lasts A Thousand Years

-8/26/20245 min read
+8/26/20244 min read

 I stared at my watch blankly, trying to determine the time.
 But, I know for a fact that I was just trying to distract myself; although, I do not know what it is or what it was I am trying to distract myself from.
+Would you understand if I say this was tantamount to a sadness or love that lasts a thousand years?
+No?
+I'm with you.

-As night envelopes the entirety of my surroundings, I soon realized that I have been staring blankly at my watch.
+As night envelopes the entirety of my surroundings, I soon realized that I have been staring blankly at nothing.
 I tried recalling what I was thinking only to acknowledge that my thoughts have been drifting from one mental topic to another.
 How many minutes have passed, or has it been hours since?
 I know how it has been but I never wanted to acknowledge it.

 Countless thoughts swirl inside my head: is this all real?
 Am I real?
 How do I know that I am?
 Am I sharing this world with others?
 Or am I in my own world and the people around me are just characters created by my mind to fill the void?
 Did I have a choice?
 Do I have a choice or is it just an illusion?
 Am I free?
 Do I have free will?
 Seems like it.
 But, am I sure?
 Why do I feel?
 What do I feel?
 Is my reality of sadness and happiness, the same with others?